KoenigWX/HDHomerunTuner/README.md

 ## Continuous Integration

 A GitHub Actions workflow located at `.github/workflows/build-and-push.yml` automatically builds the Docker image and pushes it to GitHub Container Registry whenever changes are pushed to the `main` branch.

+## Cloudflare Tunnels

+Channel scans now run asynchronously via `/api/scan/start` and `/api/scan/status/<id>`.
+This avoids timeouts that can occur when accessing the app through a Cloudflare Tunnel.